Rain or shine, we’ve got you covered – with some of the the best al fresco dining destinations in East London…

 Boasting views across the river Lea, The Princess of Wales is a firm Clapton favourite.
 With a beautiful, not to mention covered, beer garden, the pub offers a feel of the countryside despite being found in the heart of Hackney.
 With an extensive selection of craft beers and wine, paired with a menu of homegrown recipes, it’s high time you booked yourself a space.

-The go-to Gaucho in Broadgate Circle has been kitted out with new weatherproof terraces for the first time ever.
-Get set for an Argentine steak in the sun, a stone’s throw from Liverpool St and the bustling streets of Shoreditch, to celebrate the great unlock.
+The go-to Gaucho in Broadgate Circle has been kitted out with new weatherproof terraces.
+Get set for an Argentine steak in the sun, a stone’s throw from Liverpool Street and the bustling streets of Shoreditch.

 Tag us with your copy of Beast magazine @beastmag_london on Instagram